NEXT WORKSHOP: SPRING 2018

 Are there scholarships available?

 Yes!
-Thanks to a generous contribution from a very thoughtful donor, there are two half-scholarships available.
+Thanks to a generous contribution from a thoughtful donor, there are two half-scholarships available.
 That means the total cost of the 8-week workshop is only $150.
-If you are interested in applying for one of these awards, please email a statement of need (no more than 300 words please) to KATE at AIMINGFOROKAY dot COM by Monday, April 3 at 5PM.
+If you are interested in applying for one of these awards, please email a statement of need (no more than 300 words please) to KATE at AIMINGFOROKAY dot COM.

 Have another question?